Series: Membership Matters

 So when we say the words “in friendly cooperation with…” we mean that we have a shared theology and vision for missions and evangelism.
 And when we say “contributing towards the causes of…,” it simply means that we financially support to the work of the Convention.

-It’s important to note that this church hasn’t always been Southern Baptist.
 Baptists have been cooperating on a national level since 1814 when Baptist churches joined forces to better support missions work here in North American and around the world.
-They called this cooperation the “Trienniel Convention” because they met every three years.
+They called this cooperation the “Triennial Convention” because they met every three years.

 Initially, this group tried to be agnostic on the issue of slavery, but by 1845 that was no longer possible.
 In that year, a missionary candidate was rejected because he was a slaveholder and in response, most of the Baptist churches in the American Southeast broke off to form the Southern Baptist Convention.
-Tragically, most churches in the South—Baptists included—did not see American slavery for what it was, an abomination, antithetical to the gospel.
+Tragically, most churches in the South—Baptists included—did not see American slavery for what it was, an abomination, antithetical to the God’s law (1 Tim.
+1:10).

-Eventually, the SBC publicly repented and apologized for its past positions, declaring that church members must, “unwaveringly denounce racism, in all its forms, as deplorable sin” and “repent of racism of which we have been guilty whether consciously or unconsciously.”
+The SBC has subsequently publicly apologized for its past position on slavery, declaring that church members must, “unwaveringly denounce racism, in all its forms, as deplorable sin.”

 But while racism was one major crisis that our church had to navigate in deciding how to cooperate with other Baptist churches, it wasn’t the only crisis.
-The theological liberalism that had pushed us into the SBC, unfortunately followed us there, characterized by a denial of the authority and truth of the Bible.
-In fact, the SBC president who first sounded the alarm about this, K. Owen White in his “death in the pot” essay, had earlier been our pastor who led us into the SBC.
+Theological liberalism soon infected the Southern Baptist Convention as well, characterized by a denial of the authority and truth of the Bible.
+In fact, the SBC president who first sounded the alarm about this, K. Owen White in his “death in the pot” essay, had earlier been our pastor in the 1940s.

-By the 1970s SBC pastors were being trained in SBC seminaries by professors who denied core gospel doctrines like the divinity of Christ, the necessity of faith in Him for salvation, the authority of the Bible and more.
-Like the racism before it, if this had continued, CHBC would not be an SBC church today.
+By the 1970s many SBC pastors were being trained in seminaries by professors who denied core gospel doctrines like the divinity of Christ, the necessity of faith in Him for salvation, the authority of the Bible and more.
 But, again, in God’s mercy a change occurred.

 Beginning in the 1980s there was something of a grass-roots rebellion in the SBC, something not seen in other major US denominations.
 Over time the seminaries and sending boards were reformed, which meant that for the SBC, money was now supporting missionaries and seminary professors who would not actively work against the gospel.
 And so today we are pleased with how our money is used for pastoral training and for missions—and their partnership with us as we send out our missionaries with them and send our young men to their seminaries for training.
 It’s yet another example of how churches cooperating together can accomplish so much more for the gospel than they could do on their own.